codebyjyotsna/SCT_ML_03/README.md

 2. **Directory Inspection**
     - Recursively print the contents of the extracted folders to verify the presence of cat and dog images
     - Ensure the dataset is prepared for the next steps (preprocessing, training, etc.)

-*Note: This notebook does not include model building or training; it is focused on data preparation.*

 ## Requirements

 - Python 3.x